Butterfly Surveyor Volunteer

 Any DayFrequency:

-WeeklyWe are currently looking to recruit Volunteer Butterfly Transect Surveyors across our Yorkshire Wildlife Trust Reserves, particularly:
+WeeklyWe are currently looking to recruit Volunteer Butterfly Surveyors across our Yorkshire Wildlife Trust Reserves for the Spring/Summer 2026 season.

 - If data shows a species is in decline; we can investigate what may have caused this and consider what actions might be needed to halt or even reverse it e.g, habitat creation, or changes in management practices.